zetria-org/zetria-public-api/README.md

    - Report API
    - Data API
    - Similar Terms API
-> Documentations for all APIs are in there directories respectively.
+> Documentations for all APIs are in their respective directories.
 ### 2. [Sitemap](./sitemap)
    - The website structure for zetria.org
 ### 3. [User Contributions](./user-contributions)